icecream95/udev-hid-bpf/README.md

 `meson configure -Dbpfs=testing,stable,userhacks builddir/` (or a subset thereof) or pass `-Dbpfs` to the initial `meson setup` call.

-To build only one specific file use the `-Dfilter-bpf` option.
-This option takes one or more comma-separated strings, any `bpf.c` file that contains one of the strings will be built.
-For example, to build all BPF files with `Foo` or `Bar` in their file name use `-Dfilter-bpf=Foo,Bar`.
+To build and install only one specific file use the `-Dfilter-bpf` option.
+This option takes one or more comma-separated strings, any `bpf.c` file that contains one of the strings will be installed.
+For example, to build and install all BPF files with `Foo` or `Bar` in their file name use `-Dfilter-bpf=Foo,Bar`.
 Specifying a filter automatically enables all of testing, stable and userhacks.

+Note that all the `bpf.c` files that are known to meson (so registered in `src/bpf/*/meson.build`) are recompiled when there is a change.
+So for `bpf/userhacks`, in most cases, no meson option needs to be added: just recompile with `ninja` and then use `udev-hid-bpf install ./builddir/src/bpf/userhacks/my_awesome_hid_bpf_filter.bpf.c`.